 New York Labor Law defines a child performer as anyone under the age of 18 who renders artistic or creative services.
-Up until now, models had been excluded from this definition, and in turn from the New York State Department of Labor’s regulations governing the protection of child performers.
-We decided this needed to change.
+Until November 2013, models were excluded from this definition, and in turn from the New York State Department of Labor’s regulations governing the protection of child performers.
+The Model Alliance decided this needed to change.

-We created a petition to give child models the same legal protections as all child performers, and on June 9th, 2013, we were joined by Senators Jeffrey Klein and Diane Savino at a press conference at Lincoln Center to announce proposed legislation that would afford child models in New York those protections.
+On June 9th, 2013, members of the Model Alliance were joined by Senators Jeffrey Klein and Diane Savino at a press conference at Lincoln Center to announce proposed legislation that would afford child models in New York those protections.
 A full length video of the press conference is available here.

-Effective November 20, 2013, child models who live or work in New York State are covered by Labor Law and applicable regulations as child performers.
-Parents and/or guardians must obtain a valid Child Performer Permit, so their child models are eligible to work in the state.
-Additionally, employers’ requirements under the new law are outlined below.
+Effective November 20, 2013, child models who live or work in New York State are covered by NY’s Labor Law and applicable regulations as child performers.
+Parents and/or guardians must obtain valid Child Performer Permits for their children, so their child models are eligible to work in the state.
+Additionally, employers’ requirements under the newly amended law are outlined below.

-The New York State Department of Labor has created a FAQ page pertaining to the employment of child models on their website.
+The New York State Department of Labor provides a FAQ page on their website pertaining to the employment of child models.
 There, you will also find any necessary documents and forms to ensure compliance under the law.
-For more information or questions on the new child model legislation, please contact the Department of Labor.
+For more information, please contact the Department of Labor.